 PORT 2&3 LINK ERROR (T/F)-A "TRUE" displayed indicates that Port 2 and Port 3 have detected a link or hardware error.
-A "FALSE" displayed indicates Port 2 and Port 3 are functioning properly.
+A "FALSE" displayed indicates Port 2 or Port 3 is functioning properly.

 PID @ LOW LEVEL (T/F)-A "TRUE" displayed indicates that a PID @ Low Level alarm has occurred.
 A "FALSE" displayed indicates that the PID @ Low Level alarm has not been detected.